Target groups: Research organisations

 The European Commission finances research/innovation and capacity building within semiconductor technologies under its Horizon and Digital Programme.
 The European Commission and the national research councils work together to finance the projects.
 The announcements that are relevant for this national co-financing announcement are advertised on the website of Chips JU (Participate).

-The Research Council of Norway is announcing 850 000 euro to Norwegian researchers who want to participate in a European research collaboration within pandemic preparedness
+The Research Council announces up to 2.4 million euros for Norwegian researchers and businesses who want to participate in international research collaboration in materials research.

 With this JTC, EP PerMed will fund research projects in human health on innovative PM strategies for patients with cardiovascular, metabolic or kidney diseases.
 Research projects may focus on a single disease or explore these conditions in combination.